docker/docs/engine/getstarted/step_two.md

 complex as a database, wait for you (or someone else) to add data, store the data for later use, and then wait for the next person.

 Who built the `hello-world` software image though?
-In this case, Docker did but anyone can.
+In this case, Docker did, but anyone can.
 Docker Engine lets people (or companies) create and share software through Docker images.
 Using Docker Engine, you don't have to worry about whether your computer can run the software in a Docker image &mdash; a Docker